Gabriel-Marino/marino-scripts/README.md

 # scripts

 <!-- ### out of date -->

-Scripts i made to use usually
+Scripts I made to use usually

-I'm open for suggestions, i'm pretty noob with these scripts and want to know more, but by the time i don't have much free time as i desire.
+I'm open to suggestions, I'm a pretty noob with these scripts and want to know more, but by the time I don't have much free time as I desire.